-- a) To scrutinize the annual and management accounts, and financial reports presented by the Treasurer; - b) At such times as may be agreed upon, to approve a forward estimate of revenue and expenditure for each financial year; - c) To review twice each year the state of the college's investments and properties; - d) To authorize exceptional expenditure from revenue and to make recommendations to
+- a) To scrutinize the annual and management accounts, and financial reports presented by the Treasurer; - b) At such times as may be agreed upon, to approve a forward estimate of revenue and expenditure for each financial year;

-$^{^2}$ The full list is published in the College by-laws, available at , available at Freedom of Information webpage
+2 The full list is published in the College by-laws, available at Policies webpage.

-- Governing Body in respect of capital expenditure; - e) To keep under review the terms and conditions of administrative and domestic appointments; - f) To consider other financial issues, as appropriate.
+- c) To review twice each year the state of the college's investments and properties; - d) To authorize exceptional expenditure from revenue and to make recommendations to Governing Body in respect of capital expenditure; - e) To keep under review the terms and conditions of administrative and domestic appointments; - f) To consider other financial issues, as appropriate.

-Finance Sub-Committee is composed of the Principal, Vice-Principal and Treasurer, together with at least two senior fellows, at least one of whom will normally have served already as a member of Finance Committee.
+Finance Sub-Committee is composed of the Principal, Vice-Principal and Treasurer.
 The sub-committee shall be convened when required to discuss important issues, and issues of sensitivity.